KeyboardKit/website/collections/_features/State.md

 }
 ```

-The context supports wildcards, which means that it can be used to inspect multiple keyboards:
+The context supports bundle id wildcards, which means that it can be used to inspect multiple keyboards:

 ```
 @StateObject